 A bad review doesn't mean that every aspect of your listing will be reflected poorly in your overall star rating.
 As long as no violations were reported during their stay, there's still hope for earning a 4- or 5-star rating on their next visit!

 Hosting on Airbnb can be lucrative but it takes time and perseverance

 - Patience and perseverance

 Looking for expert insights on Airbnb management in London?
 Explore our comprehensive guide to discover valuable tips, strategies, and solutions for successful hosting in the vibrant city.

 Steps to take to become an airbnb superhost

-As an Airbnb superhost, you will be able to provide travelers with a high-quality stay and earn referral fees.
+As an Airbnb superhost, you will be able to provide travellers with a high-quality stay and earn referral fees.
 Plus, as an elite member of the Airbnb community, you'll get access to exclusive perks and benefits.